 Protective clothing is discussed during all tree surgery courses.

-The majority of our courses are held on site in Lamberhurst, near Tunbridge Wells, where we have a fully equipped heated workshop and plenty of woodland.
+The majority of our tree surgery courses are held on site in Lamberhurst, near Tunbridge Wells, where we have a fully equipped heated workshop and plenty of woodland.

 We are pleased to say we can now accept card payments.
 We will send you an invoice via email, you are then able to pay online using your card.
 This has proved very popular.
 Please note there is a 2.5% surcharge when using a card.